jsaeli/jsaeli.github.io/index.md

 ### About Me:

 I am a student in the M.A. program in philosophy at Boston College.
 I began my graduate studies after graduating _magna cum laude_ from the University of Notre Dame, where I studied philosophy and Russian.
+I also work as a [graduate assistant](https://www.bc.edu/bc-web/sites/global-engagement/about.html) for the Office of Global Engagement and as a [Religon & Media Fellow](https://mindandculture.org/about/people/interns/) at the Center for Mind and Culture.

-My primary interests are intersubjectivity, personhood, and Russian philosophy.
+My academic interests are intersubjectivity, personhood, and Russian philosophy.
 My central question is: What is a “self”?
 I approach the question of the self from the Russian Orthodox idea, elaborated by Vladimir Solovyov, that personhood is essentially relational.
 Beyond the Russian context, I study the self and intersubjectivity, exploring how relationality and sociability are essential to personhood.
 My goal is to develop an understanding of the self/personhood which doesn't prioritize traditionally masculine traits, such as independence, rationality, and the mind but also celebrates traditionally feminine traits such as relationality, emotionality, and the body.
+Most recently, I am exploring Buddhist interpretations of "no-self".

 In Russian studies, I focus on literature and poetry from the Russian Golden and Silver Ages, as well as patriotic education in Soviet and contemporary Russia.
 I am working on a translation of Nikolai Berdiaev's final work and autobiography _Self-Knowledge_ (_Самопознание_).

+As a graduate assistant for the Office of Global Engagement, I organize programming for international students and faculty, including designing promotional materials and coordinating with speakers.
+I design Globle Engagement's bi-monthly newsletter, [The Bridge](https://www.bc.edu/bc-web/sites/global-engagement/about/thebridge.html).
+I also help English language learners edit and revise their publications and lectures.

+As Religion & Media fellow for the Center for Mind and Culture, I write Medium articles related to their projects, manage the Modeling Religious Change Twitter account,  and identify relevant grants and calls for papers.

 I enjoy reading and writing about philosophy, theology, and literature.
-I am currently reading Kierkegaard's _Philosophical Fragments_.
+I am currently reading Richard Kearney's _The Wake of Imagination_.

 ### Areas of interest:
 - Intersubjectivity and personhood (Merleau-Ponty, Arendt)